neverstopbuilding/sinatra-boilerplate/README.md

 Run the system tests with: `rake system`

-####Code Quality
-As part of the Guard watch and the rake task `rake quality` you can run the [Rubocop](https://github.com/bbatsov/rubocop) code quality checker which will throw crazy errors if your code is a mess.
-Fix these and everyone that interacts with your app will be happier.

 You can run all of the testing and quality checks manually with: `rake build`

-####Deployment
+###Deployment
 I build this to be effortless, here is how to deploy:

-`git push heroku master`
+    git push heroku master

 Done.

 ##Contributing
 I built this because I was about to build a Sinatra app anyway and wanted to share a solid foundation.
-If you are doing the same, why not start with this, add anything a missed and send a pull request.
+If you are doing the same, why not start with this, add anything I missed and send a pull request.
 Pretty soon this could be quite robust and show off the best practices.

 Some things that could use improvement: